jdluna/cloud-scheduler-gui/docs/student-project.rst

      that there are 64 nodes available now.
 The user clicks on a "Reserve now" button and gets a form that allows to select 32 cores, 64 GB of memory, and the BioLinux virtual cluster image.
      The user hits the "Submit" button and the status (window popup or a portion of the original screen) indicates that virtual cluster is booting.
-The status s updated (every 1-2 minutes) until the virtual cluster is booted and is available for the user to login.
-At any point the user can close the status window, logout, and then login back and should be able to view the reservation and their status.
+The status is updated (every 1-2 minutes) until the virtual cluster is booted and is available for the user to login.
+At any point, the user can close the status window, logout, and then login back and should be able to view the reservation and their status.

    + *Example 2:* Same as above except that when the user clicks on the AIST site, there are